 Plane Crash and a Graduation: Metaphor

 From a fatal plane crash and a graduation around-about the time I turned 40 arose a personal quest toward nothing in particular.
-It felt abstractly purposeful though fraught with so many unformed and intangible aims.
-The first, born of a drama typical of my father while at his 45+ years-long job as a crop duster; the second, my youngest child beginning a quest of his own after liberation from high school.
-The two had opened a strange portal to anonymity and wearing what I felt a clever freelance graphic designer guise in San Francisco, the escape from my former well-frayed fabric of reality seemed to be working.
+It felt abstractly purposeful - a tenuous proposition for a fresh start even though fraught with so many unformed and intangible possibilities.
+The first, born of a drama typical of my father while doing his 45+ years-long job as a crop duster; the second, my youngest child beginning a quest of his own after liberation from high school.
+The one-two combo opened a strange portal to anonymity and wearing what I felt a clever freelance graphic designer guise in San Francisco, my escape from a former well-frayed fabric of reality seemed to be working.

 Ahem - Excuse me…

 The youth hostel surround seemed just the place to go unnoticed.
-As I half-heartedly plinked out designs for a project I was desperate to finish up before a trip I had booked to India, a voice in the periphery of morning my coffee musings in a nameless cafe sounded; someone was trying to get someone’s attention.
+Intruding upon my attention in musings on an immanent trip to India, I was half-heartedly plinking out designs for a project, desperate to finish it up.
+It was then a voice in the periphery of my morning coffee in a nameless cafe sounded; someone was trying to get someone’s attention.

 At first it amounted to mindless, rapid iteration, checking off a list deliverables for anyone on the clinical training team who asked for something.
 It wasn’t long before collaborations scaled into large and elaborate patient care trainings for clinical teams working on a worldwide, late-phase anti-infective drug trial.
 Working with researchers was like university turned up a few notches - a deluge of new information with mists of nuance, daily slaking my parched brain’s thirst.